Helpful Hints For Submitting Your Thesis & Dissertation

 - Appendices: be sure to mention them in your chapters (see Appendix A, B, C, etc.), especially IRB or IACUC approval/exemption!
 Include a cover sheet for each appendix.
 The cover sheet's page number should be referenced in the Table of Contents.

-- Signature pages: be sure to bring all signed pages when you submit your final draft to the Graduate School.
-[To avoid having to "redo" sig pages, Teresa Williams would be happy to review your signature page before thesis or dissertation defense - just send as an attachment to firstname.lastname@example.org.]
+- Signature page: be sure to submit ONE signed page when you submit your final draft to the Graduate School, or send the original via campus mail or email (or hand delivered to the Grad School).
+[To avoid having to "redo" signature pages, the associate to the dean would be happy to review your signature page before thesis or dissertation defense - just send as an attachment to email@example.com.]

-Interim Graduate School Dean Information: Please use the following information for the interim graduate dean's signature block:
+Graduate School Associate Provost Information: Please use the following information for the graduate associate provost's signature block:

-After the Graduate School reviews students' theses or dissertations, and changes (if any) are satisfactorily made, students are responsible for making enough copies to be bound and picking up signature pages.
-Insert sig pages behind copyright pages.
-Include the binding fee form (marked paid by the Bursary) with copies to be bound and deliver to the Acquisitions Office in Odum Library (fourth floor).
-AND submit a copy in WORD to the Archives in Odum Library, by clicking on the V-text link below.
+After the Graduate School reviews students' theses or dissertations, and changes (if any) are satisfactorily made, students are responsible obtaining signature pages.
+Insert signature page behind copyright page.
+Submit a copy in WORD to the Archives in Odum Library, by clicking on the V-text link below.
 Include a list of "tag" words in a separate file.
 Again, these last steps are the responsibility of the student.

 V-text Submission - Purpose: Valdosta State University Graduate students who have completed their thesis or dissertation are now required to place an electronic version of their work in V-text, an open access digital repository maintained by the Odum Library to collect, preserve, and distribute Valdosta State University's intellectual capital in ways not currently supported by traditional library and publication print models.
 Student's may access the Electronic Thesis & Dissertation Permission and Submission Form at V-Text Form.
 If you have any questions or concerns about your submission or encounter errors in the submission process, please contact the V-text Management Committee at email@example.com.
 You may also call the Archives at 229 333-7150.